 Craig Bartholomew’s ambitious four-volume project, Old Testament Origins and the Question of God, seeks to explore what happens to Old Testament studies if we take God and his action in the world seriously.
-Toward this end, he proposes a post-critical paradigm shift that recenters study around God.
-The second volume of this series focuses on Moses and the Exodus, and KLC’s project is exploring multiple avenues by which the impact of this topic can be felt in the church.
+The second volume of this series, Moses and the Victory of God, focuses on Moses and the Exodus, and KLC’s project is exploring multiple avenues by which the impact of this topic can be felt in the church.

 Base Community: Staff